 Selenium belongs to the same family of chemical elements as sulfur.
 It was discovered in 1817 by the great Swedish chemist, Jons Jakob Berzelius.
 Several chemical elements exist in more than one form.
 Selenium is one of these.
 It can be a brown shapeless mass or take the form of gray crystals.
 It is the gray crystalline selenium which has the property of being a conductor of electricity when exposed to light and almost an insulator in darkness.

 First Photocell.
 A selenium photocell consists of two electrodes, separated by a thin layer of selenium.
-Alexander Graham Bell, the ingenious inventor of the telephone,

-SELENIUM PHOTOELECTRIC CELL CONSTRUCTION A selenium photoelectric cell is built in layers as shown at the left.
-The B2M "Sun Battery" is a low-priced photoelectric cell suitable for amateur experimenters. was the first to make a USEFUL photocell.
+Alexander Graham Bell, the ingenious inventor of the telephone, was the first to make a USEFUL photocell.
 After much study of the remarkable behavior of selenium and much laborious research, Bell made a photocell in 1877.
 He used it to TELEPHONE OVER A BEAM OF LIGHT.
 The first successful selenium cells made by Bell for this purpose consisted of two copper or brass plates separated by a thin insulating layer of mica.
 A large number of holes were bored through both plates and mica.
 Conical brass studs were fixed in the holes in one plate and spaced so that they entered the holes in the other plate but did not touch the plate itself.
 The annular spaces surrounding the studs were filled with melted brown selenium and heated over a gas flame until the selenium again melted and turned into the slate-colored crystalline form.
-Bell and an assistant named Taintner constructed a "photophone" with this cell and telephoned over a beam